- About Us

 The decision reflects the judicial policy of allowing actions to be decided on the merits, even in the face of lengthy delay, subject to fair and reasonable compensation through cost awards.
 The amount of the cost award is based on many factors, including the length of the delay, reasons for the delay, the amount of notice and involvement offered to the defaulting party, and efforts that were wasted as a result.

-For more information about Law Works’ expertise and how we may be able to help you, please contact Ben Hanuka at email@example.com or by phone in Ontario at (855) 978-5293 and in British Columbia at (604) 262-1711.Tags : Damages, Disclosure, Franchise Agreement, Franchise System, Rescission
+For more information about Law Works’ expertise and how we may be able to help you, please contact Ben Hanuka at email@example.com or by phone in Ontario at (855) 978-5293 and in British Columbia at (604) 262-1711.Tags : Rescission, Disclosure, Franchise Agreement, Franchise System, Damages

 *Law Works is a Canadian law firm.
 It publishes a newsletter to inform subscribers about franchise and arbitration disputes.
 You may unsubscribe at any time by clicking the ‘unsubscribe’ link in our emails.